MoOx/pjax/README.md

 document.addEventListener('pjax:complete', topbar.hide)
 ```

-### HTTP Headers
+## HTTP Headers

 Pjax uses several custom headers when it makes and receives HTTP requests.
-If the requests are going to your server, you can use those headers for
-some meta information about the response.
+If the requests are going to your server, you can use those headers for some meta information about the response.

-##### Request headers
+### Request Headers

 Pjax sends the following headers with every request:

-* `X-Requested-With: "XMLHttpRequest"`
+- `X-Requested-With: "XMLHttpRequest"`
-* `X-PJAX: "true"`
+- `X-PJAX: "true"`
+- `X-PJAX-Selectors`:
-* `X-PJAX-Selectors`: A serialized JSON array of selectors, taken from
-`options.selectors`.
-You can use this to send back only the elements that
-Pjax will use to switch, instead of sending the whole page.
-Use `JSON.parse()`
+    A serialized JSON array of selectors, taken from `options.selectors`.
+You can use this to send back only the elements that Pjax will use to switch, instead of sending the whole page.
+Note that you'll need to deserialize this on the server (Such as by using `JSON.parse()`)
-server-side to deserialize it back to an array.

-##### Response headers
+### Response Headers

 Pjax looks for the following headers on the response:

-* `X-PJAX-URL` or `X-XHR-Redirected-To`
+- `X-PJAX-URL` or `X-XHR-Redirected-To`

-  Pjax first checks the `responseURL` property on the XHR object to
-  check if the request was redirected by the server.
-Most browsers support
-  this, but not all.
-To ensure Pjax will be able to tell when the request
-  is redirected, you can include one of these headers with the response,
-  set to the final URL.
+Pjax first checks the `responseURL` property on the XHR object to see if the request was redirected by the server.
+Most browsers support this, but not all.
+To ensure Pjax will be able to tell when the request is redirected, you can include one of these headers with the response, set to the final URL.

-#### Note about DOM ready state
+## DOM Ready State

 Most of the time, you will have code related to the current DOM that you only execute when the DOM is ready.

-Since Pjax doesn't magically re-execute your previous code each time you load a page, you need to add some simple code to achieve this:
+Since Pjax doesn't automatically re-execute your previous code each time you load a page, you'll need to add code to re-trigger the DOM ready code.
+Here's a simple example:

 ```js
 function whenDOMReady() {